 - Fixed Income Portfolio Management Assistant, TD Bank Group

 Graduates from CFM hold similar positions after graduation.
 Find out where our alumni are now.

 CFM is a double major program that allows students to develop strong mathematical reasoning and creative problem-solving skills while simultaneously amassing expertise in computer science and finance.
 Students learn a variety of skills and concepts in their computer science and finance majors.

 Solid understanding of computer systems, applications, and mathematical foundations of computer science including:

-- Programming - using high and low-level languages; using a number of programming paradigms including procedural, functional, and object-oriented programming
+- Programming - using a number of programming paradigms including procedural, functional, and object-oriented programming

 - Data structures and algorithm design and analysis

-Finance: strong knowledge of and experience with financial analysis, decision making, planning and monitoring, and problem solving in finance and business including:
+Strong knowledge of and experience with financial analysis, decision making, planning and monitoring, and problem-solving in finance and business including:

 - Functional competencies - analysis of financial performance for a variety of users; investing and financing activities and policies; implementation and monitoring of financial risk management systems